-The best way to avoid gDNA contamination is to use an RNA extraction protocol that does not co-isolate gDNA such as Lexogen's SPLIT RNA Extraction Kit (Cat.
-No. 008.48).
-DNase I treatment is generally not required when poly(A) selection is performed, as genomic DNA will not be captured by the oligo(dT) beads and is therefore, efficiently removed during the washing steps.
+The best way to avoid gDNA contamination is to use an RNA extraction protocol that DNase I treatment is generally not required when poly(A) selection is performed, as genomic DNA will not be captured by the magnetic beads and is therefore, efficiently removed during the washing steps.
 However, if desired, gDNA can optionally be removed from irreplaceable samples by acidic phenol extraction or DNase I digestion.
 If samples must be DNase I-treated, heat inactivation should be avoided, and the enzyme should be deactivated by other means such as phenol / chloroform extraction or silica column purification.